 dataset name, which varies in availability by year.
 For the decennial

-Census, possible dataset choices include "pl"
+Census, possible dataset choices include "pl" for the

-(2000 and 2010) and
+only); and "sf1" or "sf2" (2000 and 2010) and

-(2000 only) for the various
+"sf3" or "sf4" (2000 only) for the legacy

 summary files.
 Special island area summary files are available with

-.
-For the ACS, use either "acs1"
+For the ACS, use either "acs1" or "acs5"

-for the ACS detailed tables, and append
+for the ACS detailed tables, and append /profile for the

-function to a variable and use the View
+variables, assign the result of this function to a variable and use the

-RStudio.
-An optional argument cache = TRUE
+View function in RStudio.
+An optional argument

-dataset on your computer for future use.
+cache = TRUE will cache the dataset on your computer for

-v17 <- load_variables(2017, "acs5", cache = TRUE)
+v24 <- load_variables(2024, "acs5", cache = TRUE)

 By filtering for “median age” variable IDs corresponding to that